MartinHaeusler/LSM4K/README.md

 ### Log-Structured-Merge (LSM) Tree

-ChronoStore follows the Log-Structured-Merge-Tree architecture instead of classical B+ trees.
+LSM4k follows the Log-Structured-Merge-Tree architecture instead of classical B+ trees.
-This allows ChronoStore to...
+This allows LSM4K to...

 - ... work in a strictly **append-only** fashion.
 Existing data is never overwritten, only new